binexa/openbiz-cubi/docs/name-convention.md

   $logger->sendMail(), but
   $email->send();

-Use getter and setter for property
+Use getter and setter only for property

 	- Can have read/write only property
 	- Can have behavior,  for exampele validation, etc.